 We provide access to a wide range of gel electrophoresis equipment for analysis of protein samples, including a fully automated Western blotting instrument (ProteinSimple Wes).
 We have the capability for both 1- and 2-dimensional separation of proteins which together with our range of digital camera and scanner imaging systems digitise images improving the accuracy of quantification.

 Plate readers and spectrophotometers

 We provide access to three high-specification plate readers (a BMG PHERAstar FS with plate stacker, a BMG CLARIOstar and a Tecan Infinite 200).
 These are used extensively by most research groups in the Institute for a wide range of absorbance, fluorescence and/or luminescence assays.
 Our final absorbance spectrophotometer is a Direct Detect spectrophotometer for accurate quantification of small volume protein samples.

 Figure 1.
 Typical images generated from our imaging systems; (a) IR-800/IR-680 multiplexed Western blot, (b) GFP or (c) tdTomato-stained cells in a dish/multi-well plate, (d) IR800-stained tissue sections, (e) Cy3/Cy5 microarray, (f) 2D-DiGE gel, and (g) AF-488/Cy3-stained primary cells.

 Molecular biology applications

-Research Instrumentation houses an 8-channel NanoDrop, a DeNovix DS-11 fluorimeter and several Qubit instruments for quantification of small volume nucleic acid (and protein) samples.
+The Core Facility houses an 8-channel NanoDrop, a DeNovix DS-11 fluorimeter and several Qubit instruments for quantification of small volume nucleic acid (and protein) samples.
 We also have a Blue Pippin for resolving and collecting DNA, a CHEF III pulsed-field gel electrophoresis system for separation of large DNA molecules and a number of E-Gel iBases/MotherBases for fast separation of DNA and RNA.
 Our automated nucleic acid extraction robot, Maxwell, facilitates quality preparation of nucleic acid samples required for a number of different molecular biology applications, including analysis of gene expression using our QuantStudio 3 real-time qPCR instrument or Veriti thermal cycler.